ihsn/SDCPractice/case_studies.rst

 however, and therefore are important, together with other variables, for the nosy neighbor scenario.
 For the PUF release we would like to level of uncertainty by increasing the number of changes.
 Therefore, we redo PRAM with a different transition matrix.
-As discussed in Section `PRAM (Post RAndomization Method) <anon_methods.html#PRAM (Post RAndomization Method)>`__, the invariant PRAM method has the property that the univariate distributions do not change.
+As discussed in the Section `PRAM (Post RAndomization Method) <anon_methods.html#PRAM (Post RAndomization Method)>`__, the invariant PRAM method has the property that the univariate distributions do not change.
 To maintain this property, we reapply PRAM